paulosuzart/paulosuzart.github.io/_posts/2017-02-10-languages-and-counting.md

 For me, one of the master pieces written in Go is [BoltDB](https://github.com/boltdb/bolt), check it out.

-Go is my third language of choice today, although I don't have any of it in production.
-The only drawback, or sort of "limitation" is its typesystem, what makes it perfect for semi-low level programming, but it would bite you for writing complex Object hierarchies.
+Go is my third language of choice today, although I don’t have any of it in production.
+The only drawback, or sort of “limitation” is its typesystem, which makes it perfect for semi-low level programming, but it would bite you in the arse for writing complex Object hierarchies.

 This is my option number 3 after python and Node.